-Join us for the Inaugural Healing on the Fly – Boston on October 24, 2017 at The Exchange.
-Presented by Ropes & Gray, this special evening in support of the veterans we serve will feature a cocktail hour with silent auction, seated dinner, a short program featuring special guest speakers as well as a live auction with many unique specialty items.
+Join us for the 2nd Annual Healing on the Fly – Boston on October 23, 2018 presented by Ropes & Gray.
+This special evening in support of the veterans we serve will feature a cocktail hour with silent auction, seated dinner, a short program featuring special guest speakers as well as a live auction with many unique specialty items.

 All proceeds from the events go towards providing the thousands of injured and disabled veterans we serve annually with the support they need on their journeys to recovery.

 Ropes & Gray is a preeminent global law firm with more than 1,200 lawyers and legal professionals serving clients in major centers of business, finance, technology and government.
-The firm has offices in New York, Boston, Washington, D.C., Chicago, San Francisco, Silicon Valley, London, Hong Kong, Shanghai, Tokyo and Seoul, and has consistently been recognized for its leading practices in many areas, including private equity, M&A, finance, investment management, hedge funds, real estate, tax, life sciences, health care, intellectual property, business & securities litigation, government enforcement, privacy & cybersecurity and business restructuring. www.ropesgray.com
+The firm has offices in New York, Boston, Washington, D.C., Chicago, San Francisco, Silicon Valley, London, Hong Kong, Shanghai, Tokyo and Seoul, and has consistently been recognized for its leading practices in many areas, including private equity, M&A, finance, investment management, hedge funds, real estate, tax, antitrust, life sciences, health care, intellectual property, litigation & enforcement, privacy & cybersecurity, and business restructuring. www.ropesgray.com

 Sponsorship at this level allows ten veterans to experience a premier fishing destination inside the U.S.